Askath/eglot-dispatcher/README.md

 - Running **multiple LSPs simultaneously** for the same buffer (e.g., a language server plus a linter)
 - Project-specific configurations that vary based on files like `angular.json`, `package.json`, or `vite.config.ts`

-`eglot-strategies` solves this by letting you define a **declarative list of strategies** that determine which LSP(s) to launch based on file type and project context — all without modifying `eglot` itself.
+`eglot-dispatcher` solves this by letting you define a **declarative list of strategies** that determine which LSP(s) to launch based on file type and project context — all without modifying `eglot` itself.

 ---